balsedie/trilomorph/README.md

 Latest stable release [![DOI](https://zenodo.org/badge/637921273.svg)](https://zenodo.org/badge/latestdoi/637921273)

+## Entering new data
+You can enter more than one specimen at a time.
+The following explanation is for a single specimen, but uploding several specimens is possible as long as you include all specimens' metadata, shape files and pictures in the same commit (see below for detailed explanation).

 **Below we explain step by step the procedure to upload new data to TriloMorph:**

 ### Specimen